 In smaller companies, particularly start ups, hiring members of your PeopleOps team is incredibly important.
 It's easy to fall into the "I can do it all" mindset mentioned in the first paragraph but the truth is even the best of us aren't superheros.
 Take the care to do your due diligence and assess the needs of your company and yourself - we all have skill gaps so it's up to you to surround yourself with capable people to divide and conquer responsibilities.

-This blog post is the third part of a five-part series.
+This blog post is the fourth part of a five-part series.
 In series four of How to be a PeopleOps Leader at a Growth Startup, Jen Paxton will share How to scale your PeopleOps and Talent teams.
 In case you missed it, check out part one - Setting Up for Success, part two - How to Win Executive Trust, or part three - How to Build a Vision for Employer Brand and Culture at Your Company

 At Drafted, we believe that your company network is your single biggest competitive advantage when it comes to hiring.
 Our mission is to make it easy for you to leverage your network in the hiring process to find the best candidates.
 Your network is already powerful, it’s just too much work to make it a priority over the day-to-day of recruiting.
 Companies that use Drafted see their employee referral numbers go up by 2x, their time to hire drop by 30% and their overall hiring efficiency increase significantly within just a few months.